iannguyen/ratemywizards/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Models, JSON API (1 day)
+### Phase 1: User Authentication, Models, JSON API (2 days)

 Begin with creating User Authentication and basic landing page.
 Landing page will contain the container for the root React Component.
 Afterwards, create all models and validations for Professors, Houses, and Reviews.
-Implement full JSON API to fetch professors.
+Implement JSON API to fetch professors.
+Begin styling for Sign In / Sign Up pages.

 [Details][phase-one]